mokdevel/DarcMods/DarcMissions/README.md

 Changes:
 * LootList structure changed.
 * Renamed loot keys: UTIL_OPTICS to UTIL_OPTIC, UTIL_MAGAZINES to UTIL_MAGAZINE
+* More randomization for location position searching.
+Avoid having the mission always in same place.
+* Fixed the weird crash with Patrol mission

 Fixes:
 * Win condition not set properly for some of the missions